RobOntics/robontics.github.io/index.md

 ---
-title: 'RobOntics 2025'
+title: "RobOntics 2026"
 layout: single
 author_profile: false
-excerpt: '5th edition of the Ontologies for Autonomous Robots Workshop'
+excerpt: "6th edition of the Ontologies for Autonomous Robots Workshop"
 header:
   overlay_image: /images/banner2025.jpg
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background